ShashJan94/HandGestureDrawing/README.md

-Hand Gesture Drawing Application
-This is a Python-based application that enables users to draw on a canvas using hand gestures detected via a webcam.
+A Python-based application that enables users to draw on a canvas using hand gestures detected via a webcam.
 The application utilizes Mediapipe for hand tracking, Kalman filters for smoothing movements, and Tkinter for the GUI.

 Features
-Real-time Hand Tracking: The application uses Mediapipe to detect and track hand landmarks in real-time.
+Real-time Hand Tracking: Utilizes Mediapipe to detect and track hand landmarks in real-time.
 Drawing with Gestures: Draw on the canvas by bringing your index finger and thumb close together.
-The distance between the two fingers determines whether the system is in drawing mode or erasing mode.
+The distance between the two fingers determines whether the system is in drawing or erasing mode.
-Kalman Filter Smoothing: To enhance the accuracy and stability of drawing, the application applies a Kalman filter to the hand positions.
+Kalman Filter Smoothing: Applies a Kalman filter to the hand positions to enhance accuracy and stability.
-Interpolation for Smooth Lines: The application interpolates between hand positions to prevent breaks in lines due to frame drops or quick movements.
+Interpolation for Smooth Lines: Prevents breaks in lines due to frame drops or quick movements by interpolating between hand positions.
-Erasing: Erase parts of the drawing by using a specific hand gesture (usually a closed fist or a gesture where the index finger and thumb are far apart).
+Erasing Mode: Erase parts of the drawing using a specific hand gesture (e.g., closed fist or wide separation between thumb and index finger).
-UI Notifications: The application provides real-time feedback when the hand is out of frame or when certain gestures are detected.
+UI Notifications: Provides real-time feedback when the hand is out of frame or when certain gestures are detected.
 Installation
 Prerequisites
 Python 3.7 or higher
 A webcam
 Dependencies
-The application requires several Python libraries, which can be installed using pip:
+Install the required Python libraries using pip:

 bash
 Copy code